Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bears stats and trends

-- Chicago has six wins against the spread in 16 games this year.

-- This season, the Bears have an ATS record of 3-8 in their 11 games as an underdog of 3.5 points or more.
+- This season, the Bears have just two ATS wins in nine games as an underdog of 5.5 points or more.

-- Chicago has gone over the point total in 37.5% of its opportunities this season (six times in 16 games with a set point total).
+- Chicago's games this season have eclipsed the over/under six times in 16 opportunities (37.5%).

-- When Chicago puts up more than 25.6 points, it is 2-1 against the spread and 1-2 overall.
+- Chicago is 2-1 against the spread and 1-2 overall when the team notches more than 25.6 points.

-- The Bears have turned the ball over five more times (27 total) than the Vikings have forced a turnover (22) this season.
+- The Bears have turned the ball over 27 times this season, five more turnovers than the Vikings have forced (22).

 Home and road insights

-- Minnesota is 3-4 against the spread, and 4-3 overall, at home this season.
+- At home this season, Minnesota is 3-4 against the spread and 4-3 overall.

-- The Vikings have one win ATS (1-2) as 3.5-point favorites or greater at home.
+- The Vikings are winless ATS (0-1) as 5.5-point favorites or greater at home.

-- In seven games at home this year, Minnesota has hit the over three times.
+- This year, in seven home games, Minnesota has gone over the total three times.

 Powered by Data Skrive.